- 1 Best Battery Backup Sump Pump Reviews – (Newest Models)

 Let’s not waste your time and begin with the top six products on the market right now.
 They are not arranged in any specific order.
 It is up to you to decide which one is the best for you.

 The WAYNE reinforced thermoplastic battery backup system includes a unique float switch design that will operate the pump with minimal travel area to fit in smaller pits, reducing float switch hang-ups.
-This professional grade backup system keeps the battery properly charged and comes equipped with an audible alarm and a LED indicator lights that alert the homeowner when the backup system is active.
+This professional-grade backup system keeps the battery properly charged and comes equipped with an audible alarm and a LED indicator lights that alert the homeowner when the backup system is active.
 The installation is really easy and it does not require any major plumbing changes.
-This neat backup sump pump has a corrosion resistant, sealed thermoplastic construction.
-The item requires 12 V battery that is not included in the package.
+This neat backup sump pump has a corrosion-resistant, sealed thermoplastic construction.
+The item requires a 12 V battery that is not included in the package.
 It is recommended that you use the WAYNE WSB1275, 75 AMP hr maintenance-free battery.
 The backup has a max flow of 3300 gallons per hour at 10-feet of lift which makes it a nice powerful choice.
-You get a unit which is assembled in the USA, with foreign and domestic components and has corrosion resistant thermoplastic construction.
+You get a unit that is assembled in the USA, with foreign and domestic components and has corrosion-resistant thermoplastic construction.

 PumpSpy is the only system that alerts homeowners that their sump pump has a problem BEFORE flooding can occur.
 PumpSpy products connect automatically to PumpSpy’s Remote Monitoring Service that pays attention over your sump pump system constantly.
 This way PumpSpy computers provide you with support because they always look for any probable issues.
 If there is any kind of problem, PumpSpy immediately emits an alert via text message or a push notification in your PumpSpy mobile app.
 This battery backup sump pump is also assembled in the USA.
 The quality automotive grade components and electronics on circuit boards are sealed in waterproof epoxy.
 The PumpSpy Battery Backup pump will drain a 20-gallon basin in a mere 38 seconds!
 The system automatically recharges the battery when power is restored.
 This unit works with any 120-volt primary sump pump you simply have to plug your sump pump into the 120-volt outlet.
 Another incredible thing about this item is that it activates automatically when there is a main sump pump failure or power outage.